 The Probate Department of the Kentucky Courts processes pleadings and judicial orders that validate wills, appoint executors or administrators, and settle estates.
-Visit this page for information about the Jefferson County probate court in Louisville, or click here for the Oldham County court in La Grange.
+Visit the Jefferson County probate court in Louisville, or the Oldham County court in La Grange.

 Personal Injury Resources

 The Kentucky Division of Motor Vehicle Licensing provides information and services regarding vehicles titling and registration.

 For help estimating the value of your vehicle before it was damaged in a Kentucky car accident, visit the websites of the Kelly Blue Book or NADA Guides.